LeoOuyang24/DarkestDungeonPokemonGame/ideas_dump.md

 - Should we incorporate other methods of information passing down, i.e. passing down ideas culturally or through teaching
     - Should we stick with purely biological methods?
 - What were the Ancients trying to communicate?

+### Other Lore Ideas
+- Crowhurst was going to try and win the race to sail around the world but it quickly became apparent that he was not gonna survive.
+To save face, his plan was to sneak in behind the other competitors, losing the race but still pretending to finish.
+He had fabricated his captain's log and had hoped that being in last place would bring enough obscurity to conceal his lies.
+Indeed one sailor did finish but Crowhurst and the remaining competitor were still in the running for the shortest actual time spent.
+But then, the remaining competitor sunk, which meant Crowhurst won by default.
+Ironically this was terrible because it meant his fake logs would be scrutinized and he'd be found out; him winning was the worst fate possible.
+Instead of finishing, he drifted into sea and ultimately disappeared.
+	- The cruel irony of this story is inspirational

+- Mortuary note:
+	HERE LIES ASDF
+	researcher, husband, liar